2020 eDiscovery Negotiation Training: Practical Cooperative Strategies

 Senior Attorney at Microsoft

-Jonathan is a Senior Attorney at Microsoft, where he advises the company on e-discovery, information governance, and data privacy matters.
-He has extensive experience managing large-scale e-discovery projects and developing strategies to reduce costs and risks associated with electronic discovery.
-Jonathan is a member of The Sedona Conference Working Group 1 on Electronic Document Retention and Production (WG1) and frequently speaks on e-discovery topics.
+Jonathan is a Senior Attorney at Microsoft, where he focuses on e-discovery and information governance.
+He has extensive experience advising clients on e-discovery strategies, data preservation, and compliance with legal and regulatory requirements.
+Jonathan is a frequent speaker and author on e-discovery topics and is an active member of The Sedona Conference Working Group 1 on Electronic Document Retention and Production (WG1).

 Joseph A. Tate